TUM-Dev/NavigaTUM/webclient/README.md

        It should be selected based on the "theme" Cookie ("light" by default).
 ```

 The language is only split in the build, but the theme can not do so for some reason (If you know of a better way, hit us up).
 To test a different theme, you can change `$theme` [here](./src/assets/variables.scss).
 Values are `light` and `dark`.

 ## Architecture

 The NavigaTUM webclient is made as a single-page application based on [Vue.js](https://vuejs.org/) and [Vue Router](https://router.vuejs.org/).
-The CSS framework is [Spectre.css](https://picturepan2.github.io/spectre/).
+For state management we use [pinia](https://pinia.vuejs.org/) and our CSS framework is [Spectre.css](https://picturepan2.github.io/spectre/).

 ### Directory structure (only the important parts)